Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

 For such symmetries, there is no way to block-diagonalize the time-dependent Hamiltonian.
 Nevertheless, we shall see that the system is still protected from parametric resonance at certain frequencies. \eqnref{eq:hamiltonianSpaceTime} implies that the time-propagation matrix satisfies (see \appref{app:spacetime})

 which can be considered a generalization of Floquet's theorem (Floquet's theorem is recovered when $S = \mathbb I_{2n}$).
 In particular, we have (using the fact that $S^n = \mathbb{I}_{2n}$)

 The matrix $\spt:= S U(T/n)$, which we term the space-time Floquet matrix, enjoys the same internal symmetries discussed in \secref{subsec:Floquet}, i.e., it is real and satisfies $\spt^{-1} = G^{-1}\spt^\dagger G$.
 (The latter equation relies on the fact that $S$ commutes with $G$ by the arguments in \secref{subsec:sym1}.)
 As \eqnref{eq:sutn} shows, the Floquet matrix can be recovered from the space-time Floquet matrix.
-We shall see that the space-time Floquet matrix $\spt$ provides more information than the Floquet matrix $U(T)$ in understanding parametric resonance.
-In particular, the degeneracies of $\spt$ provide more restrictive conditions for parametric resonance to occur, which protects some degeneracies of $U(T)$ from developing into parametric resonances.
-The space-time Floquet matrix also reveals the conditions for one-way amplification of travelling modes.
+We shall see below that the space-time Floquet matrix $\spt$ provides more information about the system dynamics, such as protected degeneracies and one-way amplification conditions, than the Floquet matrix $U(T)$ does.